Process Managers

 -

 stream_categories: List of stream categories the PM subscribes to.
-Events from all listed categories are delivered to the PM's handlers.@domain.process_manager( stream_categories=["ecommerce::order", "ecommerce::payment", "ecommerce::shipping"] ) class OrderFulfillmentPM: ... -
+Include every aggregate stream that the PM needs to see events from — both the stream that triggers the workflow and the streams of aggregates the PM issues commands to.@domain.process_manager( stream_categories=["ecommerce::order", "ecommerce::payment", "ecommerce::shipping"] ) class OrderFulfillmentPM: ... -

 aggregates: Alternative tostream_categories— specify aggregates and Protean infers the stream categories from their stream configurations.@domain.process_manager(aggregates=[Order, Payment, Shipping]) class OrderFulfillmentPM: ...